Zywave/booster/src/_areas/design-system/components/buttons.md

 ![](/images/button-docs-linkbutton.png)

-A destructive Link Button is used when the action being taken will cause permanent changes to the system and is used in tables.
+A destructive Link Button is used when the action being taken will cause permanent changes to the system and is commonly used in tables.

 ![](/images/button-docs-destructivelink.svg)